nightglitches/nightglitches.github.io/index.md

 Follow me on Instagram or YouTube, you may see there still is not many things but they are ongoing and upcoming.

-My plan is to post interesting things that I like and you may like too in this journey.
+My plan is while developing to post interesting things that I like and you may like too in this journey.

 If you like you can support more information how via DM in Instagram.